List of Ultraman Orb characters: Sealers of Lord Monsters

 In the original series, several of them fought the Lord Monsters in the past and used their powers of Ultra Fusion Cards to seal them.
 In the present day, the power of these cards can be negated by Monster Cards which blocked their sealing property to reawaken Lord Monsters until Ultraman Orb stops them.
 He harvested the past Ultra Warriors' powers through the crystals left by destroyed Lord Monsters and added them to his strength.
 Even if the cards only symbolizes their power, Gai always had the tendency to treat them with great respect.
 It is also shown that Gai is capable of using the powers of the Ultra Fusion Cards.
-During the final episode of the original series, they were materialized from their respective cards to assist Orb Origin in his final battle against Magata no Orochi.
+During the final episode of the original series, they were materialized from their respective cards to assist Orb Origin in his final battle against Magatano-Orochi.

 Each of Ultra Warriors' Ultra Fusion Card bears different elements represented by a kanji character on their Color Timer, symbolizing their traits and specialties.